Priyansh4444/Priyansh4444/README.md

 - 🌱 Looking for Research Opportunities!
 - 🦋 Nature lover!
 - 👀 Always willing to help!
-- 👨‍💻 Need to decrease my screentimme
+- 👨‍💻 Need to decrease my screentime

 ###